Shizheng-Wen/academic-kickstart-2/content/publication/Dang-2020-IJHMT/index.md

 **abstract**:

-Three-body structures have shown great potentials in enhancing the heat transfer rate and controlling the radiation spectrum in the near-field region, whereas are rarely considered in improving near-field radiative energy conversion performance.
-Here, a three-body thermophotovoltaic system configured by a tungsten emitter, a metallic spectral control layer, and a In0.18Sb0.82Ga photovoltaic cell is considered.
-By parameter optimization of the spectrum control layer, the efficiency and output power at the gap distance of 10 nm are enhanced from 24.7% and 188000 W/m2 to 43.9% and 608000 W/m2, respectively.
-The potential mechanism lies in the excitation of coupled surface plasmon polaritons of the metallic spectral control layer.
+Three-body structures have shown great potentials in enhancing the heat transfer rate and tuning radiation spectrum in the near-field region, whereas are rarely considered in improving near-field radiative energy conversion performance.
+Here, a three-body thermophotovoltaic system configured by a tungsten emitter, a metallic spectrum control layer, and an In0.18Sb0.82Ga photovoltaic cell is considered.
+By parameter optimization of the spectrum control layer, the efficiency and output power at the gap distance of 10 nm are enhanced from 24.7% and 1.88×105 W/m2 to 35.3% and 3.62×105 W/m2, respectively.
+The potential mechanism lies in the excitation of coupled surface plasmon polaritons of the metallic spectrum control layer.
 This work paves the way for applications of three-body structure in thermophotovoltaic systems and designing high-performance energy conversion systems.

 ![图片文字](./featured.jpg)